jefferyocran/FraudGuard-OXGBoost/README.md

 ## Dataset Notes

-The Ghanaian field dataset was collected under **KNUST CHRPE ethics approval** and complies with the **Ghana Data Protection Act, 2012 (Act 843)**.
 All messages are anonymised — phone numbers, names, transaction IDs, and links are redacted (`<PHONE>`, `<TXID>`, `<URL>`).
 Messages are otherwise preserved verbatim, including original spelling and formatting, as these are characteristic features of the fraud class.
 No raw screenshots are stored.

 ## Reproducibility